-Although at Atlas Antibodies we have a diverse team of men and women at all levels of the organization, worldwide, women only account for less than 30% of researchers and male researchers often reach more senior roles or are paid more.
+Although at Atlas Antibodies we have a diverse team of men and women at all levels of the organization, women worldwide only account for less than 30% of researchers.
+Male researchers often reach more senior roles or are paid more.

-To help achieve the aim of greater equality in the sciences, we celebrate the day of women in STEM on February 11th.
+To help achieve greater equality in the sciences, we celebrate the day of women in STEM on February 11th.
 This year, we spoke to some female Atlas Antibodies employees about their roles, experiences, and what advice they would give to young people considering a career in life sciences.

 Ulrika Qundos, Group Leader protein technologies